vegaprotocol/specs/specs/0038-liquidity-order-type.md

 ## Summary

-When market makers commit to providing liquidity they are required to submit a set of valid buy shapes and sell shapes [market making mechanics](????-mm-mechanics.md).
-This commitment will ensure that they are eligible for portion of the market fees as set out in [Setting Fees and Rewarding MMs](????-setting-fees-and-rewarding-mms.md).
+When liquidity providers commit to providing liquidity they are required to submit a set of valid buy shapes and sell shapes [liquidity mechanics](????-liquidity-mechanics.md).
+This commitment will ensure that they are eligible for portion of the market fees as set out in [this spec](????-setting-fees-and-rewarding-liquidity.md).

 ## Market making order features

-Market maker orders are a special order type with the following features:
+liquidity provider orders are a special order type with the following features:
 - Is a batch order: allows simultaneously specifying multiple orders in one message/transaction
 - Initially all are pegged orders but other price types may be available in future
 - Are always priced limit orders that sit on the book